unnecessary-abstraction/mirrorshades/README.md

     # given rclone remote we can specify a single '.' path as shown here.
     paths:
       - '.'

+  # 'rsync' agent: Mirror local or remote data using rsync.
+  rsync:

+    # Remote host to sync from over ssh.
+This property is optional and may be
+    # used as an alternative to specifying the remote host in 'prefix'.
+    host: example.com

+    # Username to use when connecting to the remote host.
+This property is
+    # optional and may be used as an alternative to specifying the username in
+    # 'prefix'.
+This property may only be set if 'host' is also set.
+    user: root

+    # Prefix applied to all entries in 'paths'.
+This property is optional and
+    # may include remote connection details in the form 'user@host:path' (for
+    # ssh) or 'rsync://user@host:path' (for rsync protocol), where 'user@' is
+    # optional.
+    prefix: /srv

+    # List of paths to mirror.
+For each path entry, the full source path is
+    # constructed by prepending the 'host', 'user' and 'prefix' properties
+    # described above if they are provided.
+The destination path is constructed
+    # using only the global 'dest' option, source name and path entry.
+So for
+    # example, the 'www' path entry below will result in mirroring
+    # 'root@example.com:/srv/www' to '/srv/mirror/rsync/www'
+    paths:
+      - www
+      - ftp

+    # Specify a list of additional command line arguments to be passed to
+    # invocations of rsync for this source.
+These arguments are passed after
+    # those specified in the global 'extra_rsync_args' option.
+    extra_args: ["--delete-after"]

   # 'command' agent: Invoke a custom command to mirror arbitrary data.
 In
   # this example we use the 'mbsync' command to create a local mirror of